 - If filter is dirty, replace with the manufacturer's recommended filter of the same size and type.

-Crazy as it may seem, filters can really impact your home's airflow, which is why we recommend referring to the manufacturer.
-A higher quality HEPA filter that is designed to catch smaller dust will reduce airflow more than a cheaper filter.
+Crazy as it may seem, filters can really affect your home's airflow, which is why we recommend referring to the manufacturer.
+A higher quality HEPA filter that is designed to catch smaller particles will reduce airflow more than a cheaper filter.
 With restricted airflow comes more pressure on your system, so you need to verify that your HVAC system was made to handle it.
-Otherwise, you could experience lowered heating and cooling efficiency in your home, and system parts may wear out much faster than the standard.
+Otherwise, you may experience reduced heating and cooling efficiency in your home, and system parts may wear out much faster than the standard.